Product Value - Reference Price and Discount Policy

 Merchants are responsible for setting the prices for their product listings on Groupon’s channels.
 For each of your product listings, you will be prompted to provide a reference or list price (for example, a Manufacturer's Suggested Retail Price or MSRP), which will be displayed on your product listing page on Groupon’s channels.
+You will also be prompted to provide a reference price URL that verifies the product’s reference price, such as the manufacturer's website.
 By providing a reference price, you represent to Groupon and customers that you or other retailers or sellers have made substantial sales of your listed product or a comparable product at the reference price during the prior 90-day period.
-You also assume responsibility for ensuring that the reference prices you provide to us remain current.
+You also assume responsibility for ensuring that the reference prices and reference price URLs you provide to us remain current.

 In addition, in order to be successfully listed on our portal, your product listing must:

 - NOT have a listed reference price of $10,000 or greater; and

 - NOT have a Sale Price that equals a discount (rounded to the nearest whole %) of 90% or greater

 If Groupon cannot verify the reference price and reference price URL you provide, we may not allow the product listing to appear on Groupon’s channels.

 If you opt-in to any of Groupon’s promotional pricing services for your product listing(s), your product listing page may feature three prices during limited time sales.
 During a limited time sale, product listing pages show your gray reference price, a green “was” price, and a red limited time sale price.
 The green “was” price is determined using the median price at which the product was listed for sale on Groupon over the previous thirty (30) days, excluding during limited-time sales.